-Qualified rigger is a rigger who meets the criteria for a qualified person.
-A qualified rigger must therefore: Possess a recognized degree, certificate, or professional standing, or have extensive knowledge, training, and experience, and successfully demonstrate the ability to solve problems related to rigging loads.
+A qualified rigger is a person who meets the criteria for a qualified rigger.
+A qualified rigger must, therefore: Possess a recognized degree, certificate, or professional standing, or have extensive knowledge, training, and experience, and successfully demonstrate the ability to solve problems related to rigging loads.
 A qualified rigger must be able to properly rig the load for a particular job.
 He or she need not be qualified to do every type of rigging job.
 Each load that requires rigging has unique properties that can range from the simple to the complex.
-However, previous experiences does not automatically qualify the rigger to rig unstable, unusually heavy, or electric loads that may require a tandem lift, multiple lifts, or use of custom rigging equipment.
+However, previous experiences do not automatically qualify the rigger to rig unstable, unusually heavy, or electric loads that may require a tandem lift, multiple lifts, or use of custom rigging equipment.
 In essence, employers must make sure that the person can do the rigging work needed for the exact types of loads and lifts for a particular job with the equipment and rigging that will be used for that job.

 Does a certified operator also meet the requirements of a qualified rigger?

 A certified operator does not necessarily meet the requirements of a qualified rigger.
 The person designated as the qualified rigger must have the ability to properly rig the load for a particular job.
 A certified or qualified operator may meet the requirements of a qualified rigger, depending on the operator’s knowledge and experience with rigging.
 In general, the qualifications of a rigger and an equipment operator are not considered one in the same.

 If an operator has a state or local crane operator license, is the operator employer in compliance with OSHA’s standard when operating within the licensing jurisdiction?